Roan School fifth-graders 'part of history' with drive-thru graduation

-Though the new coronavirus (COVID-19) pandemic prevented Roan School from its typical end-of-year celebrations, the elementary school did recognize departing fifth-graders with a drive-through graduation Wednesday night.
+DALTON, Ga. — Though the new coronavirus (COVID-19) pandemic prevented Roan School from its typical end-of-year celebrations, the elementary school did recognize departing fifth-graders with a drive-thru graduation Wednesday night.

 During the past two months of forced online learning to abide by social distancing regulations, "we've missed the children the most," said Cindy Parrott, Roan's principal.
 "We have not been able to say goodbye."